Adynatos/adynatos.github.io/_posts/2024-03-23-tcache-troll.markdown

 {% endhighlight %}

 We see chunk containing tcache at top of heap at address 0x563bcc836000.
 Next are bins sizes, one byte per bin.
-At 0x563bcc836000 lies 0x20 sized bin - it contains ptr to first free chunk in that bin, which in turn points to next free chunk, forming linked list of free chunks.
+At 0x563bcc836000 lies bin for 0x20 sized chunks - it contains address of first free chunk in that bin.
+Part of that chunk is then reused to contain ptr to next free chunk (we can see that at 0x563bcc836280)

-If we free same chunk twice and then allocate new one with same size it will be allocated from tcache, but still considered part of tcache fwd list.
-After freeing it again, libc will link it into list, writing fwd ptr to itself into it's user data.
+If we free same chunk twice and then allocate new one with same size it will be allocated from tcache, but still considered part of tcache list.
+Because of that freeing it again will cause libc to link it again into tcache, writing ptr to it into last chunk (which is itself)
 Because it's duplicated and we freed only one end, we can use other to read it, leaking heap address :)

 Following pwntools scripts shows that: